-My photographic works deal with the structures of function and appearance: I’m trying to speak the language of objects.
+My photographic works deal with structures of function and appearance: I’m trying to translate the language of objects.
 Their factuality seems irreversible, but at the same time conceals our fear of the inevitable.

-How is it that we created our environment and manipulated nature this way?
+How is it that we create our environment and manipulate nature as we do?
 Our fruitless attempts to control the power of nature reveal the desire for a controllable, malleable and arranged scenery.

-I’m starting a dialogue with the viewer about contemporary landscapes.
-When capital slowly drips away, residues remain in the gutters, cracks and crawl spaces, which seem to take on new roles when they lose their function.
+I begin a dialogue with the viewer about contemporary landscapes.
+When capital slowly drips away, residuals remain in the gutters, cracks and crawl spaces, taking on new roles while losing their function.

-My photographs shift between wanting to control everything and the acceptance of what actually is.
-The relationship between the not-knowing, not comprehending and our continuing desire seems very important to me.
+My photographs shift between wanting to control everything, and accepting what actually is.
+The relationship between not-knowing, not comprehending and our continuing desire is very important to me.

 Agitation in my head and unanswered questions do not fit in harmonious and controlled environments.
 Unanswered questions represent a need, and fuel my projects and make desire.
 My photo series are full of chaos, not-knowing, impressions and questions, lead by an apparent makeability born in the mind, which however cannot be controlled.